How can you help?

 1. We are both used to working.
 We find that staying home all day (to save money and gas) gets very boring and depressing.
 Come and visit us!
 We are very lonely since we are used to working and having that constant interaction.

 2. We don't pay for cable, so we only have regular TV.
 Invite us over to watch cable TV with you one night.
-We won't pay to rent videos, but we would love to see them.
-Loan us your old videos.
+We won't pay to rent movies, but we would love to see them.
+Loan us your old DVDs.
 We have exhausted the library's supply.

 3. Don't treat us as if we were bums.
 These circumstances can happen to anyone.
 Don't act as if you are any better off than us.
 It could be you next.